 Animals Using Solar Energy for Photosynthesis or Electric Power

-Most people consider plants to be simpler creatures than animals, but green plants have one big advantage that animals lack.
-They have the wonderful ability to make food inside their bodies by photosynthesis, using simple chemicals that they absorb from their environment and the energy of sunlight.
-Photosynthesis takes place inside the chloroplasts of plant cells.
+Most people consider plants to be simpler creatures than animals, but plants and other photosynthetic organisms have one big advantage that animals lack.
+They have the wonderful ability to absorb light and simple nutrients and then make food inside their bodies.
+Researchers have discovered that some animals can also use light to make food in their bodies, though they require the help of a photosynthetic organism in order to do this.

-Four amazing, solar-powered animals are a green sea slug named the eastern emerald elysia, an animal known as the mint sauce worm, an insect named the oriental hornet and the embryos of the spotted salamander.
+Four animals that make use of solar energy are a sea slug known as the eastern emerald elysia, an animal called the mint-sauce worm, an insect called the oriental hornet, and the embryos of the spotted salamander.

 The Eastern Emerald Elysia

-The beautiful eastern emerald elysia (Elysia chlorotica) is a type of sea slug.
+The eastern emerald elysia is a type of sea slug.
 It's found along the east coast of the United States and Canada in shallow water.
 The slug is about an inch long and is green in colour.
 Its body is often decorated with small white spots.

 Elysia chlorotica has wide, wing-like structures called parapodia that extend from the sides of its body as it floats.
 The parapodia undulate and contain vein-like structures, making the slug look like a leaf that has fallen into the water.
 This appearance may help to camouflage the animal.
 The parapodia are folded over the body when the animal is crawling over a solid surface.